Key Takeaways

 - If you receive a paycheck with taxes withheld, use the net amount.

-Consider additional income sources like bonuses, freelance work, or rental income to help ensure an accurate calculation of your available funds.
+Include additional income sources such as bonuses, freelance work, or rental income to help ensure an accurate total of your available funds.

 Step 2: Categorize Your Expenses

 Track your spending habits to determine how much goes toward needs, wants, and savings.
-Reviewing past monthly expenses can provide insights into where your money is going.
-Categorizing each expense accurately helps maintain a realistic budget and identify areas for improvement.
+Reviewing past monthly expenses can show where your money is going.
+Categorizing each expense correctly helps maintain a realistic budget and identify areas for improvement.

 Step 3: Adjust Spending to Fit the Rule

-- If needs exceed 50%, look for ways to reduce fixed costs by refinancing loans, negotiating bills, or cutting unnecessary subscriptions.
+- If your needs exceed 50%, look for ways to reduce fixed costs by refinancing loans, negotiating bills, or cutting unused subscriptions.

-- If savings fall short of 20%, automate direct deposits into your savings accounts or retirement funds to prioritize financial security.
+- If your savings fall short of 20%, automate direct deposits into savings accounts or retirement funds to make saving a priority.

 Adjust discretionary spending, such as dining out or impulse purchases, to stay within the recommended limits.